michaelxwang/michaelxwang.github.io/cat/tax/_posts/2022-12-31-tax-check-list.md

 ### Foreign Earned Income Exclusion (FEIE) / Foreign Tax Credit (FTC)

+/* If you have any foreign names or addresses, please provide them in the original language in addition to the English translation.
+If I am familiar with a standard translation, I will use it. */

 - Of what country are you a citizen/national?
 - Visa in the foreign country, how long does it need to renew?
 - Foreign residency first established (i.e. when did you establish the foreign residency)?